Editorial Note: We earn a commission from partner links on Venture Harbour. Commissions do not affect our writers’ opinions or evaluations.

 Whether this is a problem for you depends entirely on how many people you have on your email lists.

-You can also create custom automation using automation builder.
-For example, you can send an email to first-time buyers with a coupon to encourage a second purchase while adding repeat buyers to another email marketing list to target them with loyalty messages.
+You can also create custom automation using the workflow builder.
+For example, you can send an email to first-time buyers with a coupon to encourage a second purchase while adding repeat buyers to another list to target them with loyalty messages – all automatically.

-Sendinblue has worked hard on automation over the past few years and it’s a decent marketing automation tool in its own regard at this stage.
-Without these features it would be difficult to recommend Sendinblue as a standalone email solution but we’re confident this platform now offers enough for many businesses (I’ll explain this in more detail at the end of the review).
+Brevo has come a long way on automation.
+Without these features it would be difficult to recommend it as a standalone email solution, but I’m confident this platform now offers more than enough for the majority of businesses (I’ll explain this in more detail at the end of the review).

 Transactional Messaging

-This is the feature that makes Sendinblue a key part of our email marketing strategy.
-While we rely on ActiveCampaign for automation and contact management, Sendinblue’s transactional email features are incredible.
+This is the feature that makes Brevo a key part of my email marketing strategy.
+While I rely on ActiveCampaign for our core automation and CRM, Brevo’s transactional email features remain excellent.

-This is important if you need to send order confirmations, payment receipts, password resets and other transactional emails that keep your customers involved with your brand.
+This matters if you need to send order confirmations, payment receipts, password resets, shipping notifications and other transactional emails that keep your customers engaged with your brand.
+All Brevo plans include access to transactional email features, including RESTful APIs, SMTP relay, outbound webhooks, and unlimited log retention.

 This is one area a lot of email marketers (and email marketing platforms) overlook.
-Thankfully, Sendinblue takes this part of the customer journey very seriously and it offers dedicated transactional email templates, delivery features and reports for this specifically.
+Thankfully, Brevo takes this part of the customer journey very seriously, offering dedicated transactional email templates, delivery features and reports specifically for transactional messaging.
+You can also build automations that trigger follow-up emails based on transactional email interactions – for example, sending a review request a few days after someone opens their order confirmation.

-This means we’re able to automate transactional emails for a wide range of customer actions (purchases, receipts, subscriptions, sign-ups, sign in detail losses, unsubscriptions and a whole lot more).
-We also get reports to tell us how many of these are landing in people’s inboxes (not their junk folder), how often they’re being opened and when people have given us an invalid email address.
+This means I’m able to automate transactional emails for a wide range of customer actions (purchases, receipts, subscriptions, sign-ups, password resets, unsubscriptions and a whole lot more).
+I also get reports telling me how many of these are landing in people’s inboxes (not their junk folder), how often they’re being opened and when people have given us an invalid email address.

-For us, this is the feature that sets Sendinblue apart from other email marketing platforms and this is precisely why we’ve been using it happily for the past three years.
+For me, this is still the feature that sets Brevo apart from other email marketing platforms and this is precisely why I’ve been using it happily for all these years.

 Deliverability